lmucs/chuzr/analyzer/README.md

 ## Running Analyzer As iPhone Application

-In order to run the mobile iOS application, in the analyzer directory
+In order to run the mobile iOS application, in the analyzer directory:

 Make sure to `npm install` in server directory.